MOBILE ACCESS AND WORKING TOWERS

 Tower builds under 2.5m were not previously included in the scope of EN 1004.
 The new standard now covers ALL towers below 2.5m.

-- Any towers from the ground up will require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers are being assessed and updated.
+- Any towers from the ground up require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers have been assessed and updated.

 - Maximum heights remain at 8m externally and 12m internally.

 - Reduced maximum distances between platform levels: From 4.2m to maximum 2.25m